updateraj/RESTfulGuide/README.md

 # RESTfulGuide
-Resources to get started with REST API for a project.
+Resources to get started with REST API for a project using C#as base language.

 ## 1.Objective
 The aim of this repository is to quickly started with end to end development using available resources, focusing on the